Cristichi/Villainous-CardPhotocopier/README.md

 I won't do an automatic updater, but you can always check this page again for an update.
 To update is quite easy:

-1. **Download the lastest release** on this same GitHub project or here: https://github.com/Cristichi/Villainous-CardPhotocopier/releases/tag/main-release-v2.2
+1. **Download the lastest release** on this same GitHub project or here: https://github.com/Cristichi/Villainous-CardPhotocopier/releases/tag/main-release-v2.4
 2. **Substitute the outdated .jar** file with the new one you just downloaded.
 3. Done!

 ## The future

-I want to add support for extra decks, which might be represented by higher numbers than 0 and 1.
+I want to keep addng support for any more features that Villains might need.

 Also, please contact me if you have any request.